ant-design/pro-components/docs/components/schema.en-US.md

   /** @name Request enumeration from the server */ request?: ProFieldRequestData<ProSchema>;

-  /** @name Parameters for server requests, changes trigger reload */ params?: {
+  /** @name Parameters for server requests, changes will trigger reload */ params?: {
     [key: string]: any;
   };